DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Conclusion

 \section{Conclusion}

-In this work, we introduce the DeMTG, a simple and effective approach that leverages the combination of both merits of deformable CNN and query-based Transformer with gating for multi-task learning of dense prediction.
-Significantly, the deformed feature produced by the deformable mixer encoder is leveraged as a task query in the task-aware gating transformer decoder by query-base attention with a gating mechanism to disentangle task-specific features.
-Extensive experiments conducted on three popular MTL datasets for dense prediction tasks, namely NYUD-v2, PASCAL-Context, and Cityscapes, demonstrate the effectiveness of our proposed DeMTG model.
+In this work, we introduce DeGMix, a simple and effective approach that unifies deformable CNNs and query-based Transformers with spatial gating for multi-task dense prediction.
+A key innovation of our method is the use of deformed features, generated by the deformable mixer encoder, as task queries within the task-aware gating transformer decoder.
+The model employs query-based attention and a gating mechanism to generate dynamically selected task awareness features, enabling efficient learning of multiple related tasks.
+Extensive experiments on NYUD-v2, PASCAL-Context, and Cityscapes demonstrate that DeGMix achieves superior accuracy with substantially fewer trainable parameters, validating its efficiency and generality.
+DeGMix surpasses the accuracy of a fully fine-tuned MTL model while requiring substantially fewer trainable parameters.

-\textbf{Limitations and future work.} Though DeMTG performs well in general, it is not perfect.
-DeMTG only uses a naive operation to aggregate multi-scale features and could be further improved in two aspects: 1) Consider using the FPN or FPN variant to aggregate multi-scale features.
-2) Design a flexible training strategy to balance training tasks.